Nominations for the R.L. Shep Memorial Book Award are closed as of September 18, 2023.

-Given annually to a publication judged to be the best book in the field of ethnic textile studies, the award consists of a cash prize funded by an endowment established by R.L.
+Given annually to a publication judged to be the best book in the field of global cultural heritage textile studies, the award consists of a cash prize funded by an endowment established by R.L.
 Shep in 2000.
-The purpose of this award is to encourage the study and understanding of textile traditions by recognizing and rewarding exceptional scholarship.
-Books are reviewed by the R. L. Shep Award Committee.
+The purpose of this award is to encourage the study and understanding of textile traditions by recognizing and rewarding exceptional scholarship that focuses on textiles through the lens of cultural practices and ancestral heritage.
+Books are reviewed by the R. L. Shep Memorial Book Award Committee.

-For questions and further information about the award, please contact committee chair, Michele Hardy at email@example.com
+• For questions about the award, please contact email@example.com.

 2015 Mackie, Louise W. Symbols of Power: Luxury Textiles from Islamic Lands, 7th – 21st Century.
 Cleveland, OH and New Haven and London: Cleveland Museum of Art and Yale University Press, 2015.